 ‘Engineer’ is the annual technical symposium at NIT Surathkal Surathkal.
 ‘ENGI’ as it is called by the students has the Penrose Triangle as its logo, and this theme has been used along with the tag-line, ‘Think.
 Create.
 Engineer.’
 The ‘Engineer’ in its first edition in 2005 was born out of the amalgamation of three smaller scale technical symposia held until then.
 Engineer 2006 was planned on a larger scale, with innovative events including paper presentations, Shrishti, where participants are required to apply engineering for the greater good of society, robotics events (Perfect Machine, Automata), hacking contests, programming contests, electronics design events, and workshops.
 Socially conscious engineering has been a recurring theme.
 Guest speakers at Video conferences include Richard Stallman, Bjarne Stroustrup, Sam Pitroda, Dr. Devi Shetty, Sir Anthony James Leggett, Kevin Warwick, and Tim Poston.
 Engineer 2010 was dubbed the ‘Golden Edition’ due to it coinciding with the Golden Jubilee year celebrations.
 NIT Surathkal hosted its first TEDx conference during Engineer 2011, and many influential speakers of the region were invited to talk on socially relevant issues.

 ‘Incident’ is the institute’s annual cultural festival.
 Incident was first conducted in 1980.
 Held over five days, the festival includes events from dance and dramatics to music, painting, fashion, and quizzing.
 In addition, Inciden0t Pro-Nite features top Indian singers and bands.
-International bands have also been part of the experience since 2010, with tribute bands like Led Zepplica, Breathe the Floyd Sound and Jailbreak performing crowd favourites to an enthralled audience.
+International bands have also been part of the experience since 2010, with tribute bands like Led Zepplica, Breathe the Floyd Sound and Jailbreak performing crowd favorites to an enthralled audience.

 ‘Crescendo’ is the intra-institute cultural festival organized by the NIT Surathkal Hostellers.
 It’s like a mini incident which provides a nice platform to exhibit and showcased the innate social and cultural talents and gives many others a chance to try something new for the first time.